-Setting aside differences between the two interpretations of raw, it remains unclear what exactly are data processors' practices with respect to data that are not raw, at best, declared in notoriously vague and ambiguous privacy policies.
-They might even brag of unfettered publication of processed data, claiming that the data in question are merely aggregate statistics, or even "privacy-preserving" statistics derived under constraints of differential privacy.
+not raw, at best, declared in notoriously vague and ambiguous privacy policies.59 They might even brag of unfettered publication of processed data, claiming that the data in question are merely aggregate statistics, or even "privacy-preserving" statistics derived under constraints of differential privacy.60

-Whatever the differences between different interpretations of "raw", they have in common that they serve as the basis for a distinction - between raw data and processed ("cooked") data.
+Whatever the differences between different interpretations of "raw", they have in common that they serve as the basis for a distinction- between raw data and processed ("cooked") data.
 Processed data may cover a range of alternatives, including what data scientists might call derived or inferred data, whether from raw or processed data.
-It could also include data, such as profiles, proclivities, indices, etc., inferred using sophisticated machine learning techniques.
-Defenders of the second principle might argue that pointing to different interpretations is a mere quibble compared what these interpretations have in common, namely, a shared commitment to different treatment for data belonging in the underlying categories, respectively, i.e., raw vs. processed.
+It could also include data, such as profiles, proclivities, indices, and so forth , inferred using sophisticated machine learning techniques.
+Defenders of the second principle might argue that pointing to different interpretations is a mere quibble compared to what these interpretations have in common, namely, a shared commitment to different treatment for data belonging in the underlying categories, respectively- raw vs. processed.

 In our view, by contrast, the practical import of the two interpretations of raw versus processed (inferred, derived, "cooked") is significant since firms make different commitments based on this demarcation between raw and processed data.
-There are broad swaths of data that either would, or would not be assured protection under respective interpretations.
-For example, all the data with semantic meaning that constantly flows to data controllers in the course of everyday activities, either covered by or not covered by the second principle, depending on interpretation.
-With assured restrictions yielding allowable practices miles apart under respective meanings of raw, the conception of privacy resting on these is disturbingly
+There are broad swaths of data that either would or would not be assured protection under the respective interpretations.61 For example, all the data with semantic meaning that constantly flows to data controllers in the course of everyday activities is either covered by or not covered by the second principle, depending on interpretation.
+With assured restrictions yielding allowable practices miles apart under respective meanings of raw, the conception of privacy resting on these is disturbingly indeterminate in meaning and application, thereby failing to meet the second benchmark requiring clarity and rigor.
+Our empirical studies, discussed in Part III.A, further reinforce this failure.